 If the process of the product backlog is ignored, then, Boards can lack focus and become clogged with unaddressed feedback.
 On the other hand, the backlog ensures that all the relevant and functional features are implemented in the product’s mechanism.
 It is much more than a to-do list as the backlog refinement process offers insight into what customers want to buy.

 Besides, iteration and release planning become easier with the well-prioritized product backlog.
 The process begins after determining the structured roadmap while helping project managers to assess the strategic vision.
-For instance, the key option to keep backlog attributes effectively is streamlining the categories and labeling them.
-With this initial step, the purpose of backlog gets clarity.
+For instance, the key option to keep backlog attributes effective is streamlining the categories and labeling them.
+With this initial step, the purpose of the backlog gets clarity.
 Here are some of the important considerations while executing this process of backlog.

 Why is product backlog refinement essential?

 The product backlog refinement is beneficial in understanding the expectations of customers.
 To improve their experience by working on the feedback shared by them starts with the backlog implementation.
 Primarily, there are three goals of this process to empower the organization and deliver the smooth solution to the customers, namely: